What affects moving costs in Cambridge

 Example 4: Two-bed terrace on a narrow street

-Narrow residential street with limited bay length.
-A medium van and two movers are suitable, but the vehicle cannot nose right up to the door at all times.
-Occasional remote parking and careful manoeuvring add carry distance and handling time, increasing total labour cost.
+A narrow residential street with limited bay length needs a medium van and two movers.
+The vehicle cannot sit directly outside all the time, so occasional remote parking and careful manoeuvring add carry distance and handling time.

 Example 5: House to managed apartment with loading bay and long internal routes

-Origin has straightforward access, but the destination is a managed block with a booked loading bay, security sign-in, and a long corridor from bay to lift.
-Timed access and long internal carries reduce throughput.
-Staging items and coordinating with building rules extend the overall hours.
+The origin has straightforward access, but the destination is a managed block with a booked loading bay, security sign-in and a long corridor from bay to lift.
+Timed access and longer internal carries reduce throughput and extend the overall hours.
+That pattern is also reflected in how neighbourhood layout changes moving time.

 How to keep the move efficient